smclab/openk9/js-packages/docs-website/docs/create-plugin-using-json.md

 ### Create Plugin

-A complete example is present at the link https://github.com/smclab/openk9-example-java-datasource
+A complete example is present at the link https://github.com/smclab/openk9-example-json-datasource

 To create a new plugin with Java you need to have a gradle project with this structure:

 ```
-example-plugin/
+openk9-example-json-datasource
 ├── bnd.bnd
 ├── build.gradle
+├── settings.gradle
 └── src
     └── main
         └── resources
-               ├── plugin-driver-config.json
+            └── plugin-driver-config.json
 ```

 Your project needs to contains following files: